A Closer Look · Telephony

 From copper to digital, and what survived

 The tones originated as analogue signals generated by the central office switch and sent over the copper pair to the calling party.
-As switching moved to digital and then to voice over IP, the same tones continued to be produced, often by the local switch or even by the telephone itself, generated digitally to the same frequency-and-cadence specifications.
+As switching moved to digital and then to voice over IP, the same tones continued to be produced, often by the local switch or even by the telephone itself, generated digitally to the same national specifications as the original analogue era.
 Modern signalling protocols such as SS7 carry call status as data rather than as audio, so a ringback heard on a long-distance call may be generated locally by the home network rather than by the destination switch.
 The tones in this library follow the standardised specifications, which means they correctly represent both the analogue era and the modern digital networks that emulate it.

 How the material is typically used

 In post, this kind of source material falls into a few common buckets.
-As literal call sounds in dialogue scenes (the moment before someone picks up, the busy signal that triggers a plot beat, the SIT that precedes a "this number is not in service" voicemail).
+As literal call sounds in dialogue scenes (the moment before someone picks up, the busy signal that triggers a plot beat, the special information tone that precedes a "this number is not in service" voicemail).
 As atmospheric layers in office and call-centre scenes, where a faint ringing tone or congestion tone underneath the dialogue grounds the location.
-As source material for sound design, where a stutter dial tone or SIT can be pitched, looped or modulated for tech-themed UI design.
+As source material for sound design, where a stutter dial tone or special information tone can be pitched, looped or modulated for tech-themed UI design.
 And as period-correct detail in historical drama, where the right tone for the right country and decade is the difference between a believable scene and one that takes the audience out of it.

 File count